Jeffrey Epstein VI Foundation: Activity

-From 2005 until 2007, the foundation funded the work of geneticist George Church for “cutting edge science & education."
+From 2005 until 2007, the foundation funded the work of geneticist George Church for "cutting edge science & education".
+In 2008, the foundation lost its tax-exempt status and later investigation by The New York Times found that Epstein that had grossly overexaggerated how much the foundation had actually donated to causes.

-Over the years, the foundation convened many of these scientists in conferences to discuss the consensus on fundamental science topics such as gravity, global threats to the Earth and language.

 As a representative of the foundation, Epstein sat on the Mind, Brain and Behavior Advisory Committee at Harvard University, and was involved in the Santa Fe Institute, the Theoretical Biology Initiative at the Institute for Advanced Study at Princeton, and the Quantum Gravity Program at the University of Pennsylvania.
 Epstein also served on the Trilateral Commission and the Council on Foreign Relations.

+In January 2015, Eric Schneiderman contacted Darren Indyke, the foundation's vice president, to ask why the foundation had not registered with the New York Charities Bureau.
+The bureau required any charity based outside of New York to register and file annual reports.
+Indyke responded, claiming that the foundation did not operate within New York, and that any references to them running a New York office were added to the foundation's website by mistake.
+Later in 2015, the foundation registered with the New York Charities Bureau.